Ben Lyons: Career

 Lyons started his own production company in 2002 and produced segments for the TV show, Hip-Hop Nation.
 In 2004, MTV hired him to co-host Your Movie Show.
 In 2006, Lyons hosted entertainment segments on The Daily 10.
 In addition, he began to write a column for E!
 Online called "The Lyons Den".
-Lyons hosted My Family's Got GUTS, on Nickelodeon and has appeared in Disaster Movie and The House Bunny.
+Lyons hosted My Family's Got GUTS, revival of the original Nickelodeon Guts on Nickelodeon and has appeared in Disaster Movie and The House Bunny.
 He is a regular contributor to Good Morning America.
 In 2012, Lyons left E! and became a correspondent on Extra.
 Lyons also joined ESPN as a commentator in 2012.

-In September 2008, Lyons became a co-host of the TV show, At the Movies.
-Critics said Lyons lacked a proper understanding of film history, used language that sounded like movie advertising (in order to promote his own profile), and had a conflict of interest with some actors whose movies he reviewed.
-Roger Ebert gave implied criticism of Lyons in his online blog.
-Lyons and his co-host, Ben Mankiewicz, were fired from the program less than a year later, in August 2009.
+In September 2008, Lyons became co-host of the TV show, At the Movies, alongside Ben Mankiewicz of Turner Classic Movies (TCM).
+His appointment to the show drew criticism from fans and film journalists, who believed he was ineloquent when discussing movies and that he lacked a proper understanding of film history.
+He was also accused of tailoring quotes with an aim of them being used in advertising campaigns, and associating with actors whose work he reviews, which could be seen as a conflict of interest.
+Roger Ebert, the original host of the show who stepped down due to health issues, gave implied criticism of Lyons in his online blog.
+Lyons and Mankiewicz were both replaced as the show's hosts in August 2009.

 Lyons also hosts a podcast of The Players' Tribune.
 Lyons is ESPN Sports Commentator.
 Lyons was named Fathom Events host in April 2016.

 In 2022, Embassy Row announced that Lyons will co-host Bonjour Sports Talk with Madelyn Burke on Amazon Prime Video.
 On November 14, 2022, Lyons made his debut with co-host Madelyn Burke on Bonjour Sports Talk.